loveencounterflow/intermatic/README.md

 * Root FSM (the uppermost object reachable through recursively retrieving the `up` attribute) is available as attribute `root_fsm`; the value of `fsm.root_fsm.root_fsm` is always `null`.
-* Experimental poor man's event bubbling: if the root FSM has a method `EXP_any_change()`, it will be called after any change in any (direct or indirect) sub-FSM; the first argument will be the sub-FSM whose state has changed; rest of arguments as with all other actions.
+* Experimental poor man's event bubbling: if the root FSM has a method `after.EXP_any_change()`, it will be called after any change in any (direct or indirect) sub-FSM; the first argument will be the sub-FSM whose state has changed; rest of arguments as with all other actions.

 * `fsm.history`